-Frontline fellows have the skills and experience to positively influence policy for vulnerable children and families, and the social work profession more broadly.
+Frontline fellows are equipped with the skills and experience to positively influence policy for vulnerable children and families, and the social work profession more broadly.

 Policy Zone in action

-- The Fellowship team ran a series of workshops around the country called ‘Push for Change’, which equipped fellows with key tools to influence policy at a local and national level.
+- The Fellowship ran a series of workshops around the country called ‘Push for Change’, which equipped fellows with key tools to influence policy at a local and national level.

 - After attending a public policy event with the Fellowship, two of our fellows ran a workshop where they shared what they had learnt with other fellows.
 The workshop covered the latest research and statistics on child poverty, key legislation, and how poverty impacts children, parents and social work practice.

 If you are a fellow who is interested in the Policy zone, get in touch on the Fellowship Community.
 We would love to hear your ideas.

 We support fellows to pursue innovative projects which focus on making improvements for children and families.
 We provide fellows with the opportunity to collaborate with other innovative fellows and receive expert support to set up an innovative enterprise.